 I am grateful for the inspiration and learning I receive daily from the other therapists, healers, teachers, alternative health practitioners, and entrepeneurs I have in my life.

-And, on a more personal note, I feel blessed to live in beautiful British Columbia and in my time off I enjoy walking and beach time with my dog, hiking, yin yoga, 5 Rhythms dance, kirtan, satsang, poetry, live music, and connecting with friends and community.
+And, on a more personal note, I feel extremely blessed to live, work, and play on the lands of the Coast Salish people and in my time off I enjoy walking and beach time with my dog, hiking, swimming outdoors, and, during non-Covid times, yin yoga, 5 Rhythms dance, kirtan, satsang, poetry, live music, and connecting with friends and community.

 My Counselling Practice:

-In my counselling practice I use a holistic, client-centred, strength-based and psycho-educational approach influenced by the theory and practice of somatic, cognitive/behavioral, narrative, transpersonal, and mindfulness counselling.
+In my counselling practice I use a holistic, client-centred, psycho-educational and somatic approach informed by attachment theory, research pertaining to trauma, and internal family systems, and also influenced by the practices of cognitive/behavioral, transpersonal, and mindfulness-based counselling.

-You may be wondering what that means in layperson’s terms...the next paragraph may help!
+You may be wondering what that means in layperson’s terms...the next paragraphs may help!

-The heart of my training and the essence of what I use in my practice has been developed over time, mostly through my own explorations in personal and spiritual growth such as the healing ceremonies I have participated in with local First Nations healers, my time spent doing meditation retreats, my learning with Michele Ley, a very gifted energy healer and non-dual spiritual teacher, my hours and days of dancing the 5 Rhythms (a form of movement meditation), my yin yoga practice, and my ongoing experience with Byron Katie’s The Work (a form of inquiry.)
+The heart of my training and the essence of what I use in my practice has been developed over time, mostly through my own explorations in personal and spiritual growth such as the healing ceremonies I have been blessed to participate in, my time spent doing meditation retreats, my learning with Michele Ley, a very gifted energy healer and spiritual teacher, my hours and days of dancing the 5 Rhythms (a form of movement meditation), and other practices such as yin yoga, Byron Katie’s The Work, dreamwork, etc.

 The experiences, practices, and teachers named above have all informed my own continually evolving mindfulness practice and understanding of healing, both of which inform my counselling practice, in which I integrate the mind, body, and spirit as appropriate with the particular client I’m working with.